 One of my clients told me he had talked to four different OEMs and they all told him something different and he was pretty sure that they were all telling him the truth.
 I’m pretty sure they were too.
 The problem was that the client didn’t really know what he needed, so everything sounded really good.
 And, again, it probably is really good – for someone.
 Just not necessarily for that client.
 And that’s the point of part 3 in this series: if you don’t start with the right assumptions about your business, you won’t end up with the right solution.

 Next time I’ll talk about a bunch of assumptions you will need to make, why people are really bad and making them, and ways we can do it a little better.
 Speaking of bad assumptions – I thought I could finish this series in 3 parts and I’m not even close.
 Sigh.
-Meanwhile, if the ability to transition volumes quickly is one of your concerns with investing in inkjet – check out what Andy Gordon has to say about Essential Services for Inkjet.
+Meanwhile, if the ability to transition volumes quickly is one of your concerns with investing in inkjet – check out this post on Essential Services for Inkjet.

 Thanks for reading.

 P.S.
 If you think my advice is good, share it with a friend.